ShatrovOA/dtFFT/docs/api_fortran.rst

   Backend that uses MPI datatypes.

-  Not really recommended to use, since it is a million times slower than other backends.
+  Not really recommended to use when `platform` is :f:var:`DTFFT_PLATFORM_CUDA`, since it is a million times slower than other backends.
 It is present here just to show how slow MPI Datatypes are for GPU usage

 .. f:variable:: DTFFT_BACKEND_MPI_P2P